mgks/GitHubTree/README.md

 *   **Explore:**  Easily browse the folder and file organization of a GitHub repo without cloning it.
 *   **Copy Paths:**  Quickly copy the path to any file or directory with a single click.
 *   **Copy Entire Tree:**  Copy the complete directory structure as plain text, perfect for documentation or sharing.
-*   **Fast and Lightweight:**  Built with vanilla JavaScript, HTML, and CSS for optimal performance.
+*   **Jekyll Powered:** Built using the Jekyll static site generator for structure and organization, combined with vanilla JavaScript for GitHub API interaction.
 *   **No Authentication Required (for public repos):**  Uses the unauthenticated GitHub API, so you don't need to provide any credentials for public repositories.

 <p align="center">